krtek4/MultiPass/README.md

 Chrome web store
 ----------------

-The extension will be available on the Chrome web store shortly.
+The extension is available on the Chrome web store : https://chrome.google.com/webstore/detail/multipass-for-http-basic/enhldmjbphoeibbpdhmjkchohnidgnah

 Report an issue
 ---------------